MrOrz/uberload/README.md

 uberload
 ========

-1. For each React component, set a static "loader" function that returns a promise, which is resolved when the component's data is loaded.
+1. For each React component, define a data-fetching method that returns a promise, which is resolved when the component's data is loaded.

-2. Invoke `uberload` with the root component and name of that loader function.
+2. Invoke `uberload` with the root component and name of that data-fetching method.

-3. `uberload` tries to render and invoke the loader function of all rendered components until all loader functions are invoked.
+3. `uberload` tries to render and invoke the date-fetching method of all rendered components until all data-fetching methods are invoked.

 Example